Skip to content

 • postgresro: Read-only access (required for i-doit)

-• It must be specified that the PostgreSQL server is externally accessible (Port 25321).
+• It must be specified that the PostgreSQL server is externally reachable (port 25321).

-• Ensure that the Windows firewall frees the port.
+• It must be ensured that the Windows firewall allows the port.

 Interface Configuration in i-doit#